 --SD reminded me of the MLKing quote (full speech here) which he had read in Do Hard Things:

 If it falls your lot to be a street sweeper, sweep streets like Michelangelo painted pictures, sweep streets like Beethoven composed music, sweep streets like Leontyne Price sings before the Metropolitan Opera.
 Sweep streets like Shakespeare wrote poetry.
-Sweep streets so well that all the hosts of heaven and earth will have to pause and say: Here lived a great street sweeper who swept his job well.
+Sweep streets so well that all the hosts of heaven and earth will have to pause and say: Here lived a great street sweeper who swept his job well.--Mr. D read Ch.
+9-11 in Castle in the Attic

 --SD read Ch.
 10-11 in Harry Potter #5